 Below, you can click through a few of my most recommended inventory management methods.

-The last-in, first-out inventory method, or LIFO, assumes the most recently purchased inventory (“last in”) as the cost of goods sold (COGS).
+The last-in, first-out inventory method, or LIFO, assumes the most recently purchased inventory (“last in”) as the cost of goods sold.
 In other words, recently purchased goods are expected to be expensed first or transferred to the COGS.

 A perpetual inventory system calculates your COGS after each sale, as opposed to periodically.
-This is also called live sales tracking in a POS system and simply means that your inventory information will update as transactions happen.
-You will also want to be sure that this includes all your sales channels, including online and additional locations.
+In a POS system, this is also called live sales tracking and simply means that your inventory information will update itself automatically as transactions happen.
+A good POS system will update all your sales channels, including online and additional locations.

 The specific identification inventory method identifies each individual unit of inventory and assigns its actual cost.
 This inventory management method doesn’t use assumptions like the FIFO, LIFO, or AVCO methods.
 The COGS and ending inventory are determined by the actual cost assigned to each physical unit of inventory and what is actually sold and unsold.